IvanPinezhaninov/async_promise/README.md

 std::cout << future.get() << std::endl; // prints -1
 ```

-To add the next function to a chain that will be called on both resolved and rejected use the `finally` method
+To add the next function to a chain that will be called on both resolved and rejected states, use the `finally` method
 ```cpp
 auto future1 = async::make_promise([] {})
                .finally([] { return "Hello World!"; })